 Identifying what factors caused your accident can prove pivotal to your case, and sometimes, more than one party may be liable for your injuries.
 For example, the motorist who struck you may share fault with a particular city, which failed to properly maintain the roadway.
-For example, if a stop sign was hidden by foliage, it could have contributed to the accident.
+Or perhaps, a stop sign was hidden by foliage, and could have contributed to the accident.
 A defective part on the bike may mean the manufacturer or bike shop shares the blame.
 But most bicycle-car collisions are caused by the inattention of the driver.
 If he or she:

 - Failed to obey traffic laws